thinkUXca/jekyll-now/case-studies/cdru.md

 <div class="row case-study">
   <div class="col-xs-12 col-sm-6 col-sm-offset-3">
-    <p>One area that our user testing revealed a lot of problems in was user engagement, particularly when the system was giving participants instructions or feedback on their attempts to cross the street.
-The users were in the age range of 6-9, and were frequently losing interest in what they were being told.
-This meant that they were often not taking in the lessons that the system was trying to teach, and their performance wasn't improving much during the session (as intended).
-We ended up making a lot of tweaks to remedy this, including:</p>
+    <p>One problem area that our user testing revealed was user engagement.
+The users were in the age range of 6 to 9, and were frequently losing interest in the training, which meant that their performance wasn't improving much.
+We ended up making a number of tweaks to remedy this, including:</p>
     <ul>
       <li>making the instructions shorter and straight to the point</li>
       <li>adjusting the replay camera angles to make the feedback more clear</li>